seancliftonsimon/RubyEstimator/RAILWAY_DEPLOYMENT.md

 - Check that `runtime.txt` specifies a valid Python version
 - Make sure all files are committed and pushed to GitHub

+### Package Installation Errors

+If you see errors like "No matching distribution found":

+- Check that all package versions in `requirements.txt` are valid
+- Ensure `google-generativeai==0.8.5` (not >=0.10)
+- Verify all dependencies are available on PyPI

 ### API Key Not Working

 - Double-check the environment variable name: `GEMINI_API_KEY`